 The flooring installation business has been booming for the last decade, with no signs of slowing.
 People periodically update their homes, and flooring is a huge part of that process.
 If you’re handy with tools, you could capture a share of a large market with a flooring business.
 It will take a love of the work and a passion to serve your customers, but you could build your small business into a regional flooring empire!

 You’ve got business knowledge in your toolbelt now, so it’s time to start building your successful flooring business.

 Flooring Business FAQs

 Flooring can be a very profitable business since ongoing expenses are very low.
 If you do excellent work and provide great customer service, your business will grow from referrals.

-How should I price flooring installation?
+How do I find flooring clients?

 A great way to find flooring clients is to network with real estate agents who can send you referrals.
 You can connect and engage with them on LinkedIn.

 Carpet is always a favorite for living spaces, and hardwood is also popular.
 Tile is generally the best choice for kitchens and bathrooms.

 How can you ensure that your employees are properly trained to install different types of flooring?